-Our Annual Report on Form 10-K for the fiscal year ended December 31, 2001 was reviewed by the Securities and Exchange Commission ("Commission") as part of their normal review process.
-In response to comments received from the Commission, we have amended Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of that filing to add additional disclosure related to the impact of acquisitions on our operating results for the years ended December 31, 2001 and 2000.
+Our Annual Report on Form 10-K for the fiscal year ended December 31, 2001 was reviewed by the Securities and Exchange Commission (the "Commission") as part of their normal review process.
+In response to comments received from the Commission, we filed Amendment No. 1 to our Form 10-K on September 3, 2002.
+In response to additional comments received from the Commission with respect to Amendment No. 1 to our Form 10-K, we have further amended Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of that filing to add additional disclosure related to the impact of acquisitions on our operating results for the years ended December 31, 2001 and 2000.